ycl852/SiP_gas_sensing/README.md

 This is the code for the article

 ## Overview
  These codes were written for a scientific paper 'Laboratory-grade infrared spectroscopy in a centimetre-scale photonic package' and demo of the results.
-The codes enable reproduction of key results including data preprocessing, spectral reconstruction and concentration prediction.
+The codes enable reproduction of key results including spectral reconstruction and concentration prediction.

 ##  Usage Notice
  - Unauthorized use of this code and database for other purpose is prohibited.